Image: NASA/JPL/University of Arizona

 Chuck went to the back of the Buick and pulled the gas nozzle from the pump, never looking at Skip and Stu in the front seat nor at the girls in back.
 I heard Stu whisper something to Skip, who snorted back some laughter and said, "Oh, and Chuckie, there's a big spot of bird shit on my hood.
 Maybe you could spritz that up for me, hmm?"

-Chuck shot him a glance that would have made a cobra jealous.
-He'd clearly had enough, even though he knew that messing with Skip might cost him his job.
+Chuck shot him a glance to make a cobra jealous.
+He'd clearly had enough, even though he knew messing with Skip might cost him his job.
 It was time for me to take over.

 "What about the pile o' dog shit in the driver's seat?"
 I said, loud enough for everyone to hear.
 "No spritzin' that up."